-Supplier carbon questionnaires: how to answer them without greenwash
+Supplier carbon questionnaires: how to answer customer requests without greenwash

-Quick answer: answer supplier carbon questionnaires by stating what you have measured, what you have estimated, what is out of scope, which emission factors you used and what reduction actions are underway.
+Answer supplier carbon questionnaires by stating what you have measured, what you have estimated, what is out of scope, which emission factors you used and what reduction actions are underway.
+Submit a small answer pack with a boundary note, evidence owner and review date.
 Avoid unsupported net-zero claims.

 This guide is for suppliers responding to buyer requests.
 Buyers should also read our Scope 3 supplier data collection guide.